-MRI, or Magnetic Resonance Imaging, is a common scan used for viewing the inner workings of the body.
-It is used frequently to look at the brain, musculature, or organs due to the method’s ability to distinguish different soft tissues.
+MRI, or Magnetic Resonance Imaging, is a common medical imaging technique used for viewing the internal human anatomy in greater detail.
+Due to its capability to distinguish the various soft tissues, it is frequently used to examine the brain, musculature, or organs.
 Generating an image using magnets and radio waves, an MRI produces no radiation, making it completely safe.
-MRI is a painless, noninvasive procedure with no side or after-effects.
+It is a painless, noninvasive procedure with no side or after effects.

-Most MRIs require the patient to lie down in a tight, enclosed cylinder, which sometimes causes issues with claustrophobia.
-At Dynamic Medical Imaging, however, we utilize the latest in MRI technology – the Fonar Stand Up.
+Most MRIs require the patient to lie down in a tight, enclosed cylinder, which sometimes causes issues with those suffering from claustrophobia.
+At Dynamic Medical Imaging, we utilize the latest in MRI technology – the Fonar Stand Up.
 This unit is an open MRI scanner that allows a patient to sit or stand and watch television during the procedure.
-Most MRI test last around a half an hour.
+Most MRI tests last around a half an hour.

 - Generally, no special preparations are required.
 You may follow your usual routine when it comes to eating, drinking and taking medications unless instructed otherwise by your physician, or our staff when scheduling your appointment.